Tom Drury

 He has taught writing at the Iowa Writers' Workshop, Yale University, Wesleyan University, Florida State University, and La Salle University.

 Background and education

-Drury was born in Iowa, in 1956, and grew up in Swaledale.
+Drury was born in Iowa, in 1956, and grew up in Swaledale, which he remembers as more lively than it was in 2015: it had "a gas station, hair salon, grocery, grain elevator, hardware store, two taverns, three churches, eventually a library.
+Now there's an auto mechanic, a church and the library.
+The old hardware store is used to store doors."
+Even then it was an isolated place, and the bookmobile provided the first glimpse of different lives.

 He received his bachelor's degree in journalism from the University of Iowa in 1980 and his MFA in creative writing at Brown University in 1987, where he studied with Robert Coover.

 Career

 Journalism

 Drury worked at the Danbury News-Times, the Litchfield County Times, and The Providence Journal.
 He was an editor at the Tampa Bay Times.

 Literary career

 Excerpts of Drury's first novel, The End of Vandalism, appeared in The New Yorker before it was published in 1994 by Houghton Mifflin.
 The book was an ALA Notable Book in 1995.
+An important theme is the depopulation of rural Iowa: social and cultural erosion is visible in the novel's fine details.

 His second novel The Black Brook (1998) was described by Kirkus Reviews as "edgy, captivating" and "an irresistibly droll portrayal of an All-American liar, loser, and innocent."
 On his third novel Hunts in Dreams (2000), Salon.com wrote: "Drury is in love with the quotidian in a way that's specific to a few writers, painters and filmmakers.
 You can feel the pleasure he takes in precisely describing unremarkable events and objects -- cutting lumber ("Sawdust flew in furry arcs that coated their arms and necks"), a wooden coat hanger ("The arms were curved and smooth, and the bottom rail was chamfered in with Phillips-head screws")."

 His fourth novel The Driftless Area (2006) was adapted into a film starring Aubrey Plaza, Frank Langella, Anton Yelchin, Zooey Deschanel, John Hawkes, Ciaran Hinds, and Alia Shawkat.

 Drury's fifth novel Pacific (2013) features characters from The End of Vandalism and Hunts in Dreams and is also set in the fictional Grouse County.
 The three books have been called a series.
 In a review, NPR called it a "novel you read to linger in the moment", adding: "But to call Pacific a sequel implies that you need to read the first two installments to fully invest in this slight, beguiling third.
 You don't.
 Plot takes a back seat to sharp observations and deadpan wit in Drury's work, and Pacific can easily stand alone."